Does your organisation need talented people with digital skills?

 We run a competitive recruitment process to find talented, motivated Victorians aged over 30 with around 10 years of work experience from a diverse range of industries and backgrounds.
 We’re particularly interested in supporting women, regional Victorians and those who’ve been affected by COVID-19.

-Each 12-week placement should support candidates to undertake meaningful work within their host business.
-The role should be project-based and utilise the participants newly gained digital training.
+Each 12-week placement should enable candidates to undertake meaningful work within their host business.
+The role should be project-based and utilise the candidate’s newly gained digital skills.

 Most candidates will be suited to entry-level digital roles as their technical knowledge will primarily be foundational.
-However, their years of professional experience will ensure they have valuable transferable and soft skills, positioning them for a faster trajectory than other entry-level candidates.
+However, their prior work experience will ensure they have valuable transferable and soft skills, positioning them for a fast trajectory.

-There is no obligation for participating businesses beyond the 12-week tenure.
+There is no obligation to retain participants beyond the 12-week tenure.
 You’ll have the opportunity to offer the candidate a job or act as a referee for them.
-You are also more than welcome to take on new interns in future.
+You are also more than welcome to take on new candidates in future rounds.

-The Victorian Government has designed the Digital Jobs program in consultation with industry and training providers.
+The Victorian Government has designed the Digital Jobs program in consultation with industry and training providers to help address the increasing demand for digital skills.

 Digital Jobs seeks to upskill Victorians aged over 30 and support them to transition into digital jobs.